TheMariamE/my-hero-academia/README.md

-# Anime Web Site - Horimiya
+# Anime Web Site - My Hero Academia

 This project consists of the [Prototype - Boku No Hero Academia](https://linky.design/my-hero-academia) created to adapt the most interesting information of an anime within a website, for this we use React to create the site.